gdiet/xchess/server/README.md

     => Websocket connection
     => 404 Not Found => Game not found

-Messages on connection:
+Setup messages:

-    freeze: 3000            // milliseconds
+    boardsize <cols> <rows>                 // board size, default 8x8 clock <milliseconds> <stopped|running>  // also a game message freeze <milliseconds>                   // also a game message

-    clock: 0 stopped        // milliseconds, or running
+Game messages:

-    cols: 8                 // board size
+    clock <milliseconds> <stopped|running>
-    rows: 8                 // board size
+    freeze <milliseconds>

-    board: A1 R 3000        // square, piece, freeze time
+    put Q D1 3000          // square, piece, freeze time
-    plan: A2 A4             // from, to
+    plan A2 A4             // from, to
-    chat: Hello chess       // chat message
+    chat Hello chess       // chat message
-    winner: white           // game winner, when the first king has already been captured
+    winner white           // game winner, when the first king has already been captured

 Server to client: